MonoGame/MonoGame.Tool.SpirvCross/README.md

-# MonoGame.Tool.Crunch
+# MonoGame.Tool.SpirvCross
-MonoGame tooling build for crunch
+MonoGame tooling build for spirv-cross

-This tool can be used to compress an image into various texture compression formats.
+This tool can be used to convert spirv shaders to glsl and metal